Here are all the phones updated to support Project Treble [Continuously Updated]

 Devices updated to support Treble

 When updating older phones and tablets to Oreo, the manufacturers can choose whether to support Treble or not.
-Every single device that starts off with Android 8.0 Oreo (or higher) already supports Treble.
-This includes the Google Pixel 2, Sony Xperia XZ1, and other phones that launched with Oreo.
-Here are all the phones updated to support Treble, which did not start off with Oreo:
+Here are all the phones updated to support Treble that first launched with an older version of Android.

 Essential